 - Cheating or other inappropriate actions related to academic behavior or academic dishonesty;

 - Use of profane or obscene language;

 - Creating a disturbance in the class and/or on the campus;

 - Minor disruption on a school bus;

 - Tardies (see Tardy Policy);

 - Excessive absences;

 - Inappropriate public display of affection;

-- Failure to bring to class the necessary classroom materials, homework, or other required items;
+- Failure to bring to class the necessary classroom materials, homework, or other required items:

 - Violating the dress code;

-- Truancy from school-cutting class;
+- Truancy from school--cutting class;

 - Leaving campus without permission;

 - Using or possessing tobacco products;

 - Gambling (participating in a game of chance for reward or prizes);

 - Needing to shave;

-- Inappropriate behavior on field trips;
+- Inappropriate behavior on field trip;

-- > Minor misuse of the Internet, electronic equipment, computer lab equipment;
+- Minor misuse of the internet, electronic equipment, or computer lab equipment;

 - Throwing an object that could cause harm;

 - Agitating/instigating a fight;

-- ➤ Body piercing that distracts from a conducive learning environment (which includes, but not limited to nose rings, eyebrow loops, lip, studs, etc.);
+- Body piercing that distracts from a conducive learning environment (includes, but not limited to nose rings, eyebrow loops, lip studs, etc.)

-- Failure to properly display HMS ID;
+- Failure to display Student ID;

-- Use of cell phones or other electronic devices in violation of policy;

 - Possession of a nuisance item;

-- > Any other offense which the principal reasonably judges to fall with this category.
+- Use of cell phones or other electronic devices in violation of policy.